zhu-jz/rodent_code/readme.txt

 Naming conventions:

-- an asterisk before a comment announcing a code segment means that this part of code is undergoing modification and testing
 - variable names start with small letters
 - function names start with captital letters
 - variables treated as flags have "f" prefix, i.e. f_in_check
-- bitboard variables have "bb" prefix, i.e. bbControl in piece evaluators
+- bitboard variables have "bb" prefix, i.e. bbControl
 - struct definitions have "s" prefix,  i.e. sEvaluator

 Classes: